aukejw/mlx_transformers_benchmark/README.md

 [![tests](https://github.com/aukejw/mlx_transformers_benchmark/actions/workflows/tests.yaml/badge.svg)](https://github.com/aukejw/mlx_transformers_benchmark/actions/workflows/tests.yaml)

 Let's say you're interested in performing LLM inference on Apple hardware.
-You care about speed, but don't know which model or framwork to pick!
+You care about speed, but don't know which model or framwork to pick.

 Do you:
 - use [PyTorch with the Metal Performance Shaders backend](https://pytorch.org/docs/stable/notes/mps.html)
 - use Apple's [MLX, built directly for Metal](https://github.com/ml-explore/mlx)?
 - use `LMStudio` with the `Metal+llama.cpp` backend?

 We aim to help make this choice by benchmarking inference for a few common models and operators.
 Results can be found at [https://aukejw.github.io/mlx_transformers_benchmark/](https://aukejw.github.io/mlx_transformers_benchmark/).